On Transportation of Mini-batches: A Hierarchical Approach: Applications and BoMb-OT Algorithms

 \subsection{Deep Generative Model}

 \paragraph{Task description:} We first consider the applications of the m-OT and the BoMb-OT into parametric generative modeling.
 The goal of parametric generative modeling is to estimate a parameter of interest, says $\theta$, which belongs to a parameter space $\Theta$.
 Each value of $\theta$ induces a model distribution $\mu_\theta$ over the data space, and we want to find the optimal parameter $\theta^*$ which has $\mu_{\theta^*}$ as the closest distribution to the empirical data distribution $\nu_n$ under a discrepancy (e.g. Wasserstein distance).
 In deep learning setting, $\theta$ is the weight of a deep neural network that maps from a low dimensional manifold $Z$ to the data space $X$, and the model distribution $\mu_\theta$ is a push-forward distribution $G_\theta \sharp p(z)$ for $p(z)$ is a white noise distribution on $Z$ (e.g. $\mathcal{N}(0,I)$).
-By using mini-batching schemes, we can estimate this parameter by minimizing the BoMb-OT loss in Definition \ref{def:subsampling_bombOT}:
+By using mini-batch schemes, we can update this parameter by using the gradient of the BoMb-OT loss in Definition \ref{def:subsampling_bombOT}: